alexanderharm/node-carddav2phone/README.md

     - open the `SIP`-tab and set the `Supported server type` to `bria`
     - save
     - now go to `Status > Settings` and download the `settings.cfg` (first option)
-    - edit the file and adjust/add the following entries (refer to the settings you made earlier):
+    - edit the file and adjust/add the following entries (refer to the settings you made earlier) then save and upload the file back into your snom phone via `Setup > Advanced > Update`

 ```
 xcap_tbook_sync_interval!: 3600